 Beautifully preserved Chepstow Castle is a history lesson in stone.
 From around 1067 through to 1690, the castle, almost chameleon-like, changed its appearance as fashions changed in military architecture.
 If you think modern doors are long lasting, think again.
 Chepstow boasts the oldest castle doors in Europe.
 All wood and all of 800 years old.
 The oldest building is the Norman great tower but building work continued well into the 17th-century as medieval battlements were replaced by stronger musket-friendly parapets.
 Bows and arrows were so last century!

-Clearwell Caves are natural caves, extensively mined for iron ore to make some of Britain’s most complex and oldest mine workings.
+Discover the wonder of under!
+The ancient mines at Clearwell Caves are a secret world hidden beneath the trees; they are an exciting underground experience for the whole family, an unfathomable natural cave system, extensively mined for iron ore to make some of Britain’s most complex and oldest mine workings.
 The mine dates back well over 4,000 years, when early miners dug for ochre pigments to make paints.
+Cafe, shop, picnic area, free parking.…

 The 3 Maize Mazes are planted each year in April and reach ‘Maze’ height in mid July.
 Each year the Mazes have a new theme and are great for families and children.
 They also hold several special events throughout the season culminating with a Late Nate Special where for one night only you can explore the mazes by torchlight.